Shortcut Stabilized Whipped Cream

 Frosting a cake?
 If you want to frost a 13″x9″ cake, you should double the recipe.

 What about cupcakes?
 You probably want about 2-2.5 cups of frosting to comfortably frost a dozen (12) cupcakes.
 So again, I would suggest simply doubling this recipe.
-You can use the “2x” button in the recipe card to do so quickly.

 FAQS for Whipped Cream